Loading...

 I wonder if you can think of any more types of footwear that may be specific to an activity.

-So prosthetics have greatly improved in quality and functionality, allowing athletes to use them to perform at elite levels and compete in various different sports as well.
+So, prosthetics have greatly improved in quality and functionality, allowing athletes who use them to perform at elite levels and competing various different sports as well.

 Traditionally, people with prosthetics may not have been included in sport and physical activity, whereas now technology has adapted to make sport and physical activity inclusive for all by the development and advancements in prosthetic technology.